SCOPE: Deterministic and Training-Free 3D UAV Deployment via Perimeter-based Heuristics: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-We consider a downlink UAV-assisted wireless network deployed in a dynamic 3D urban environment.
-The system operates in discrete time slots $t=1, 2, \dots, T$.
-As depicted in Fig.~\ref{fig:system_model}, a fleet of $K$ UAV-BSs, denoted by the set $\mathcal{U}=\{1, \dots, K\}$, is deployed to serve $N$ ground users (GUs), denoted by $\mathcal{G}(t)=\{1, \dots, N\}$.
+We consider a downlink UAV-assisted wireless network deployed in a post-disaster emergency scenario where the terrestrial infrastructure is severely compromised.
+The system operates within a $D \times D$ target area.
+As depicted in Fig.~\ref{fig:system_model}, a fleet of UAV-BSs, bounded by a maximum available budget $K$ and denoted by the index set $\mathcal{K}=\{1, \dots, K\}$, is dynamically deployed to establish a communication lifeline for $N$ arbitrarily distributed ground users (GUs), denoted by the index set $\mathcal{G}=\{1, \dots, N\}$.
+To ensure reliable service, this aerial deployment must adapt to the heterogeneous user clusters while strictly adhering to the physical and system limitations, including the operational altitude boundaries (between $h_{\min}$ and $h_{\max}$), the minimum data rate requirement ($R_{\min}$) for each served user, and the total backhaul capacity constraint ($C_{\text{backhaul}}$) connected to the core network.